 Eastern Poland, once the heart of Slavic culture, is nowadays the land of rich traditional heritage as well as unscathed landscapes, pristine habitats and some of the best wildlife in Europe.

-We will start this unique adventure with kayaking along the most picturesque lowland rivers, go Wolf tracking, make friends with Elk (Moose), take a boat cruise to watch Beavers, step into the Strict Reserve of the Białowieża Primeval Forest, go out at dawn searching for the wild European Bison, visit old wooden villages and go hiking in the wild Eastern Carpathians.
-Finally we will visit Kraków – featuring Europe’s best-preserved Medieval old town, Auschwitz-Birkenau nazi concentration camp – a haunting reminder of the terrible World War II atrocities and vibrant Warsaw – a fast developing capital city with ample cultural legacy.
+We will start this unique adventure with visiting the vibrant Warsaw old town and some free time to attend an outdoor live Chopin music concert or visit some of the numerous museums.
+Later we will go kayaking along the most picturesque lowland rivers, go birdwatching, search for Elk (Moose), take a boat cruise to watch Beavers, step into the Strict Reserve of the Białowieża Primeval Forest, go out at dusk searching for the wild European Bison, visit traditional wooden villages and a few historical towns and go hiking in the wild Eastern Carpathians.
+Finally we will visit Kraków – featuring Europe’s best-preserved Medieval old town, take a tour of the famous Wieliczka Salt Mines and Auschwitz-Birkenau nazi concentration camp – a haunting reminder of the terrible World War II atrocities but a must see for everyone.
 Discover the wild, traditional and modern Poland with locals!

 What is more, the eastern Polish traditional landscape with small wooden houses, gorgeous food as well as short visits at local markets and a train ride will add a unique taste to this tour.

-Days 4/5: Wildlife watching in the Biebrza Marshes, Wolf tracking, Beaver boat trip.
+Day 5: Wildlife watching in the Biebrza Marshes, Beaver watching boat trip.

 Days 10/11: Wildlife watching and hiking in the Bieszczady Mountains.